Meosit/plus-in-chat-bot/README.md

 # Plus In Chat Bot

 This is a simple telegram bot which allows counting user statistics within specific group based on message replies.
+As an additional feature, allows to track and share body weight within the group.
+Not supposed to run in large groups

 ## Deployment